 Sharla PaulHead of School

-Sharla Paul (pronouns are she/her/hers) is Urban Prairie's Head of School, a new leadership position created in Spring of 2019 and approved by the Board in June of 2019 as part of the 2019-20 governance restructuring.
+Sharla Paul (she/her/hers) is Urban Prairie's Head of School, a new leadership position created in Spring of 2019 and approved by the Board in June of 2019 as part of the 2019-20 governance restructuring.
 A founding board member, Sharla, has a decade of experience as a leader at Urban Prairie.
 She fostered the strategic planning initiatives to establish long-term financial modeling, to build reserves, and to create our middle-school-into-high-school plan, and led the school's long-term facility search, culminating in a $600k capital campaign and our 13th and Ashland home.
 Sharla’s experience in education communications and planning includes her work for the University of Chicago, which has won a Grand Gold Award from the Council for the Advancement and Support of Education.
 In 2019 she wrote the National HeadStart Association project plan to draft ethical guidelines for Artificial Intelligence and technology in early childhood education, and she serves on the year-long working group for that initiative.
 Sharla enjoys river paddling, bicycling by the lake, and backpacking in the Olympic Peninsula.
 She has three sons, including two UPWS alumni from the graduating classes of 2016 & 2020 and a student in the graduating class of 2023.

 Valerie FairchildBoard Member